- Professor Sarah Maddison

-Chris Healy teaches Cultural Studies at The University of Melbourne.
+Chris Healy teaches Cultural Studies at the University of Melbourne.
 He has worked at the University of Technology, Sydney, and held visiting fellowships at the Humanities Research Centre, ANU, the Centre for Cultural Studies, University of California, Santa Cruz and was a long-time External Academic Advisor in the Department of Cultural Studies, Lingnan University, Hong Kong.
 His research work on social memory has considered relationships between Indigenous history and settler-colonialism in Australia, and some of the predicaments of postcolonial culture more generally.
 His first efforts in this field appeared in the UK-based journal, Oral History (1991) with latter essays in Postcolonial Studies (1999), Oxford Companion to Aboriginal Art and Culture (2000), Body Trade: captivity, cannibalism and colonialism in the Pacific (2001), Culture in Australia: policies, publics and programs (2001), ACH: The Journal of the History of Culture in Australia (2007).
 That period of work culminated in his 2008 monograph, Forgetting Aborigines, UNSW Press.

 - Julia Hurst

 Urban Planning.
 She has worked as a social and cultural planner and social researcher.
 Her interests lie in storytelling, social justice and the arts, and she has successfully merged these projects over the years on main stage and community theatre, arts and cultural projects in Melbourne, Geelong and Western Sydney.
 She was a member of the ARC Linkage Project (USyd and ANU) Deepening Histories of Place: Exploring Indigenous Landscapes of National and International Significance and during this project she directed and authored an enhanced e-book entitled At the Heart of it: Place stories across Darug and Gundungurra Lands: A downloadable history.
-She is now completing her PhD: ‘Re-imagining identities: Aboriginal people on Darug and Gundungurra lands’ at ANU.
+She has recently completed her PhD: ‘Re-imagining identities: Aboriginal people on Darug and Gundungurra lands’ at ANU.

 - Jacynta Krakouer

-Jacynta Krakouer (BSc, MSW, MSP Melb) is a Noongar Aboriginal lecturer and researcher in the Department of Social Work at The University of Melbourne.
+Jacynta Krakouer (BSc, MSW, MSP Melb) is a Noongar Aboriginal lecturer and researcher in the Department of Social Work at the University of Melbourne.
 Currently undertaking her PhD with the Department, Jacynta’s teaching and research expertise centres on child and family welfare, with a particular focus on Indigenous Australians.
 Her PhD explores Indigenous understandings of cultural connection for Indigenous Australian children in out of home care in Victoria.